plhiew/Project-for-Getting-and-Cleaning-Data/README.md

-# Project-for-Getting-and-Cleaning-Data
+# Project for Getting and Cleaning Data

 This document describes the contents of this repository.
 It provides instructions on how to setup the environment for running the R script to transform the raw data set specified in the [Course Project](https://class.coursera.org/getdata-030/human_grading/view/courses/975114/assessments/3/submissions) into a tidy data set.

-__References:__

-1. Getting and Cleaning Data Course Project [Assignment Page](https://class.coursera.org/getdata-030/human_grading/view/courses/975114/assessments/3/submissions).

 ## Content of repository

 Filename       | Description